Los Angeles & California · Telehealth

 What's actually true

-Conditional acceptance is still rejection.
-You deserve to be loved without conditions.
+Conditional acceptance can still feel like rejection.
+You deserve to be loved and supported in your wholeness.

 What you heard